jamesw1892/LearnAnything/README.md

 ##### Q&A Mode

-Call the `q_and_a` function of `LearnAnything.py` with first argument the instructions as a string and second argument a dictionary with string keys and values where each key, value pair is a question and answer.
+Call the `q_and_a` function of `LearnAnything.py` with first argument the instructions as a string, second argument the string prefix, third argument the string suffix, and fourth argument a dictionary with string keys and values where each key, value pair is a question and answer.

 ##### Get All Mode